 Suddenly the chairs I had didn’t work anymore so I bought new ones.
 I looked everywhere for the perfect chair!

 I repainted the bench my husband built for me several years ago.
 It fit beautifully with my table.
 Naturally I used BB Frösch Paint Transformer which, side note, stays true to whatever color you chose.
-That’s one of the many reasons I love using it.
+That’s one of the many reasons I love using it (besides of course, that it helps my paint stick to furniture without all the prep work.)
 For this bench I needed a true black. *I used Behr “black”

-*Note* you CAN repaint over painted and waxed furniture.
+*Note: You CAN repaint over painted and waxed furniture as long as you add BB Frösch to your paint.
 Originally, I gave the bench a light faux stain look.
 The new black paint went right over it like a dream.